Select your language

 Road traffic is by far the leading source of nitrogen dioxide emissions

-Considering the pollution map for NO2, concentrations are generally higher in the Flemish Region and the north of the Walloon Region, including the Sambre and Meuse basins, as compared to the Ardennes.
-Road traffic being the principal source of NOx, areas that include large cities and major highways are easily recognized on the map in red.
-The Brussels Capital Region, a highly urbanised area, exhibits major pollution, except for the forested part in the southeast.
-About 40% of Belgium’s territory has pollution values above the annual WHO guideline value for NO2.
+As evidenced by the pollution map for NO2, concentrations are generally higher in the Flemish Region and the north of the Walloon Region, including the Sambre-Meuse region, as compared to the Ardennes.
+Road traffic being the principal source of NOx, the locations of large cities and major highways can be easily seen on the map.
+The Brussels Capital Region, a highly urbanised area, is severely polluted with the exception of the forested part in the southeast.
+About half of the sectors have pollution values above the long-term WHO guideline of 10 µg m-3 annual average concentration.

-Relative concentration of NO2 per statistical sector in Belgium, 2020
+Relative concentration of NO2 per statistical sector in Belgium, 2021

-Source: Own calculations based on air pollution data provided by IRCEL-CELINE [6]
+Source: Own calculations based on air pollution data provided by IRCEL-CELINE [17].

-Exposure to NO2, by region, 2017-2020
+Exposure to NO2, by region, 2011-2021

 Source: Own calculations based on air pollution data provided by IRCEL-CELINE [6], and population data provided by Statbel [7].